brianhigh/lp2da/getting_started.md

 (latest version).
 Anaconda will include Jupyter Notebook and Spyder.
 This is all free software.

 NOTE: The first course in the list above is based on Python 2.7 *not* Python 3.
+We will use Python 3.